I Can Has Cheezburger?: Content

-In the early days of the site ICHC's content was submitted by readers using "the LOL Builder," the site's image macro creation tool.
+In the early days of the site ICHC's content was submitted by readers using "the LOL Builder", the site's image macro creation tool.
 In July 2007 ICHC received as many as 500 submissions per day.
 By January 2008, the average was 8000 though only about a dozen or so submissions per day were posted to the website, while updates were timed to coincide with when readers were most likely to be visiting the site – morning, lunchtime and evenings.
 As of 2008, ICHC received about 2 million page views per day.

-Around 2008, the site attempted to maintain a community feel, encouraging interactivity with readers via a voting system where users could rate an image from one to five "cheezburgers," and through themes, as one image would attract responses to form a continuous narrative.
+Around 2008, the site attempted to maintain a community feel, encouraging interactivity with readers via a voting system where users could rate an image from one to five "cheezburgers", and through themes, as one image would attract responses to form a continuous narrative.
 According to Nakagawa when asked about this in 2008, "It's like you're creating a story supplied by people in the community, and then the people in the community supply the next part of the story."
 Until 2013, ICHC also ran a wiki at SpeakLolSpeak.com designed to be a collection of important lolspeak phrases.

 Popular trends on the ICHC website for captioning have included "ceiling cat" (usually a white cat); "basement cat" (a black cat); the "itteh bitteh kitteh committeh"; invisible [something]; the Lolrus and his "bukkit"; fail (now moved to FAIL Blog); "om nom nom" (as in eating sounds); references to "cheezburgers"; "happy caturday"; "monorail kitteh"; "oh hai"; and "kthxbai" ("OK, thanks, goodbye").
 ICHC has popularized snowclones such as "I'm in your (noun), (verb ending in ing) your (noun)"; " [some activity or emotion], ur doin it right/wrong"; and "I gave/brought you [something] but I eated it/uzed it all up".

-By 2017, the site, along with the rest of the Cheezburger network, no longer relied on user-submitted or user-generated content ("UGC"), instead relying on a full editorial team who continue to create fresh and humorous content daily for the large reader base to enjoy.
+By 2017, the site, along with the rest of the Cheezburger network, no longer relied on user-submitted or user-generated content ("UGC"), instead relying on a full editorial team to create original content.